Nyssa sylvatica: Description

 Nyssa sylvatica grows to 20–25 m tall, rarely to 35 m, with a trunk diameter of 50–100 cm, rarely up to 170 cm.
 These trees typically have a straight trunk with the branches extending outward at right angles.
 The bark is dark gray and flaky when young, but it becomes furrowed with age, resembling alligator hide on very old stems.
 The twigs of this tree are reddish-brown, usually hidden by a greyish skin.
 The pith is chambered with greenish partitions.

-The leaves of this species are variable in size and shape.
+The leaves vary in size and shape.
 They can be oval, elliptical, or obovate, and 5–12 cm long.
 They have lustrous upper surfaces, with entire, often wavy margins.
 The foliage turns purple in autumn, eventually becoming an intense bright scarlet.
 Deer are extremely fond of the leaves on seedlings and saplings, to the point where large populations of them can make establishment of the tree almost impossible.
 For comparison, mature trees are largely left alone.

 The flowers are very small, in greenish-white in clusters at the top of a long stalk and a rich source of nectar for bees.
 They are often dioecious so a male and female tree in proximity is required to set seed, however, many trees are also polygamo-dioecious, which means they have both male and female flowers on the same tree.
 The fruit is a black-blue, ovoid stone fruit, about 10 mm long with a thin, oily, bitter-to-sour tasting flesh and very popular with small bird species.
 There are from one to three fruits together on a long slender stalk.
 They are a valuable energy food for birds, especially the American robin.

 Nyssa sylvatica forms a large deep taproot when young that makes transplanting difficult.
 Because of this, it is fairly uncommon in cultivation and the nursery trade.